stackforge/tripleo-ansible/Troubleshooting.rst

 Instance reported with status == "SHUTOFF" and task_state == "powering on"
 ==========================================================================

-If nova atempts to restart an instance when the compute node is not ready, it is possible that nova could entered a confused state where it thinks that an instance is starting when in fact the compute node is doing nothing.
+If nova attempts to restart an instance when the compute node is not ready, it is possible that nova could entered a confused state where it thinks that an instance is starting when in fact the compute node is doing nothing.